Therapeutic educational activities for ESL

 Each activity implemented by partners will be summarized into a video material which will be available here serving as a practical model for those who wants to apply it into the own environment.

-To see all video materials please access also the second page.
+To see all video materials please access also the second and third pages.

 Please note the videos are available only in each partner language.

 The activity subject is about conflict and violence, where teachers explain the main concepts and listen to the pupils’ opinion about the subject.
 The main part is about the alternative of the red hat story, a version narrated by the wolf.
 The conclusion: it is important to listen to the 2 parts involved in a conflict.